zhaarey/apple-music-downloader/README.md

-# Apple Music ALAC Downloader
+# Apple Music ALAC / Dolby Atmos Downloader

 Original script by Sorrow.
 Modified by me to include some fixes and improvements.

 ## How to use